International Depositary Authority of Canada (IDAC)

 Making a New Deposit

-In the advent that a new deposit is submitted we require that the Statement in The Case of a New Deposit (form BP/2) be completed.
+In the advent that a new deposit is submitted we require the Statement in The Case of a New Deposit (form BP/2) be completed.
 The deposit will retain its initial deposit number and date as long as the replacement deposit is viable, the deposit is made within three months of receiving notification from us and we receive a statement signed by the depositor alleging that the newly deposited material is the same as that originally deposited.
 Charges for viability testing are required for new deposits.

 Furnishing of Samples